adityaaggarwal12/URL_shortner_extension/README.md

  Turn on Developer Options and click on load unpacked and load the files and extension will be loaded

- Right click on extension and click options and enter yout t.ly api key
+ Right click on extension and click options and enter your t.ly api key

  To get the api key make an account on t.ly